Good to know

-- The water-ready Teva Hurricane 4 sport sandal is built for hikers who like adventuring on tough trails.
+- The water-ready Hurricane 4 from the Teva Hurricane lineup is built for hikers who like adventuring on tough trails.
 It is the direct successor to the third-generation Hurricane.
 Just like its predecessor, this new version is treated with Microban’s anti-microbial technology—a zinc-based treatment that proactively deals with odor-causing bacteria.

 - It inherits the overall semblance of the Hurricane 3’s upper.
 That said, the Hurricane 4’s straps aren’t made of nylon—the material used in the straps of its older sibling; instead, they are made of quick-drying polyester.

 - The rockered sole unit of the Hurricane 3 makes a comeback in this iteration.
 It is still made up of a heavy-duty midsole and Teva’s Durabrasion outsole.